mindsmiths/docs/docs/Coding Environment/connecting-git.md

 We will achieve this in 3 easy steps:
 1. Generating SSH key on a Mindsmiths web IDE
 2. Adding SSH key to your GitHub account (or other repository hosting platform)
+3. Setting up git config
-3. Pulling/pushing the code from/to the GitHub remote repository
+4. Pulling/pushing the code from/to the GitHub remote repository

 Let's get started!

-## Generating SSH key on a Mindsmiths web IDE
+## 1. Generating SSH key on a Mindsmiths web IDE

 To generate SSH key follow the instructions bellow and carefully read the directions provided with the steps.